 Day 10-11 Drake Passage crossing

 Today, our landings come to an end as we enter the Drake Passage for our return journey to South America.
 With lectures and film presentations to complete our Antarctic experience, there is still plenty of time to enjoy the magic of Southern Ocean and the life that calls it home.
 There is time for reflection and discussion about what we have seen and experienced, and the impact this voyage has had on our attitude to life.

 As we approach the tip of South America, our Captain may sail close to legendary Cape Horn, weather and time permitting.

-During the early morning, we sail along the Beagle Channel, before quietly slipping into dock in Ushuaia, where we begin disembarking at around 8.00 am.
-Farewell your expedition team and fellow travellers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
+During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8.00 am.
+Farewell your expedition team and fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
 A transfer to downtown Ushuaia before continuing to the airport is included in the cost of the voyage.

 NOTE: At the conclusion of the voyage, we do not recommend booking flights departing Ushuaia prior to 12.00 pm on the day of disembarkation in case there are delays.